 How to fix skateboard bearings?
 There are several ways in which you can still fix a skateboard bearing.
 Sometimes, you can fix bearings simply by just checking and cleaning them.

-Here’s the complete step-by-step guide on how to properly clean skateboard bearings using proper tools, (In case the tools below are not available, refer to this tutorial to more details).
+Here’s the complete step-by-step guide on how to properly clean skateboard bearings using the proper tools, (In case the tools below are not available, refer to this tutorial for more details).

 Table of Contents

 The first thing that you need to do is to prepare the necessary materials you will need to finish the whole process.
 The tools that will be necessary are the following: